noreenwu/trivia_api/README.md

 ## Introduction

-The Trivia application allows its users to maintain a cateegorized database of questions and answers as well as to run trivia quizzes.
+The Trivia application allows its users to maintain a categorized database of questions and answers as well as to run trivia quizzes.
 In addition to being viewable by category, questions are each marked with a difficulty level.
 Questions can be searched for by keyword or by word fragment.